-Changes in benefit terms: There were no changes in benefit terms from the amounts reported for fiscal years 2014-2017.
-For fiscal year 2018, STRS decreased the Cost of Living Adjustment (COLA) to zero.
-There were no changes in benefit terms from amounts previously reported for fiscal years 2019-2021.
+- $^{\circ}\,$ There were no changes in benefit terms from the amounts reported for fiscal years 2014-2017. - ^a For fiscal year 2018, STRS decreased the Cost of Living Adjustment (COLA) to zero. - ^a There were no changes in benefit terms from amounts previously reported for fiscal year 2019. - $^{\circ}$ There were no changes in benefit terms from amounts previously reported for fiscal year 2020. - 1 There were no changes in benefit terms from amounts previously reported for fiscal year 2021. - 1 There were no changes in benefit terms from amounts previously reported for fiscal year 2022.